Shehbab-Kakkar/Docs/Security/DNS Cache Spoofing and DNS Poisoning.md

 Term	Description
 DNS Cache Spoofing	Inserting fake DNS info into a resolver’s cache to redirect users.
 DNS Poisoning	The broader method of corrupting DNS data; cache spoofing is a type of this.

+---

+defending against DNS Cache Spoofing and DNS Poisoning is critical for maintaining the integrity of DNS-based communications.
+Here’s a practical guide on how to avoid or mitigate these attacks:

+🛡️ How to Prevent DNS Cache Spoofing & DNS Poisoning
+1. ✅ Enable DNSSEC (Domain Name System Security Extensions)

+What it does: Digitally signs DNS records to ensure authenticity.

+Why it helps: Prevents attackers from injecting fake DNS data, as forged records won’t pass the signature check.

+💡 Make sure both your DNS zone and your recursive resolver support DNSSEC.

+2. 🔐 Use Encrypted DNS (DoT or DoH)

+DoT (DNS over TLS) and DoH (DNS over HTTPS) encrypt DNS traffic.

+Why it helps: Prevents Man-in-the-Middle (MitM) attackers from intercepting or modifying DNS queries.

+Use DNS resolvers like Cloudflare (1.1.1.1) or Google (8.8.8.8) that support encrypted DNS.

+3. 🔁 Restrict DNS Recursion

+Disable recursion on authoritative name servers.

+Why it helps: Prevents outsiders from exploiting recursive behavior to inject false data.

+# In BIND configuration (named.conf):
+recursion no;

+4. 🎯 Randomize Source Ports and Transaction IDs

+DNS requests should use random source ports and transaction IDs.

+Why it helps: Makes it much harder for attackers to guess the correct values for spoofed responses.

+Modern DNS resolvers like Unbound and BIND do this automatically.

+5. 📦 Patch and Update DNS Software Regularly

+Keep your DNS server software up to date (e.g., BIND, Unbound, dnsmasq).

+Why it helps: Many past DNS poisoning vulnerabilities were due to outdated software.

+6. 🔍 Implement Monitoring and Logging

+Log DNS queries and monitor for:

+Sudden spikes in traffic

+Unexpected external lookups

+Unusual domains

+Use tools like dnstop, Syslog, or SIEM platforms (e.g., Splunk, ELK).

+7. 🚫 Use Firewall Rules to Filter DNS Traffic

+Only allow DNS traffic (UDP/TCP port 53) from trusted sources.

+Block external DNS responses from unknown servers.

+8. 🧪 Perform Regular DNS Security Audits

+Use tools like:

+dnsrecon, dig, nmap, dnsdiag

+Security scanners like OpenVAS, Nessus

+Test for cache snooping, open recursion, DNSSEC validation, etc.

+9. 🧱 Use DNS Filtering Services

+Providers like Quad9, Cloudflare, and OpenDNS offer threat intelligence to block malicious domains.

+These services help reduce the risk of reaching poisoned or spoofed sites.

+🧠 TL;DR – Defense Checklist
+Defense Measure	Protects Against	Status
+DNSSEC	Forged DNS data	✅ Critical
+DoT / DoH	MitM interception	✅ Important
+Disable recursion	External spoofing	✅ Server config Randomize ports + TXID	Spoofed responses	✅ Resolver setting Keep DNS software updated	Known vulnerabilities	✅ Always Monitor logs	Detect attacks early	✅ Ongoing

+If you're managing DNS for an organization or conducting an audit, I can also help you create a DNS security checklist or hardening guide.
+Want that?